Your baby, your body, your partner and the prenatal visit, plus tips for the 30th week of pregnancy.

 From now until the end of the pregnancy, women pregnant with multiples will be under close supervision by the doctor.
 Most are no longer working and may be on some form of bed rest to assure babies stay in the womb as long as possible.
 Preeclampsia is more common with multiples, and you should learn about the warning signs.

-Support is the number one thing Dad can give between weeks 30 and 40.
-Most pregnant women will be writing birth plans, attending bi-weekly doctor’s appointments and trying to learn how to feed and care for the baby.
-Though dads are definitely a part of these choices, the ball is essentially in mom’s court in many matters since so many issues surround her changing (and often uncomfortable) body.
+Support is the number one thing you can give between weeks 30 and 40.
+Most pregnant women will be writing birth plans, attending bi-weekly doctor’s appointments, and trying to learn how to feed and care for the baby.
+Being there for her along the way and considering what she feels up for and doesn't is the best thing you can do.

 Tips for this week